penseipublicidade/website/docs/controls/cupertinotextfield.md

 Whether to show input suggestions as the user types.

 This flag only affects Android.
 On iOS, suggestions are tied directly to `autocorrect`, so that suggestions are only shown when `autocorrect` is `True`.
 On Android autocorrection and suggestion are controlled separately.

-Default is `True`.
+Defaults to `True`.

 ### `filled`